 11:47m, HD video, color, sound

-Thermopower unfurls the biological concept of thermoregulation through examining the practices of mammals and machines.
-It does so by introducing the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to articulate the specificities of thermoregulation across human animals, nonhuman animals, and human-designed technologies like internet data centers.
+Thermopower explores the biological concept of thermoregulation across the practices of mammals and machines.
+It introduces the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to articulate how thermoregulation affects and is affected by human animals, nonhuman animals, and human-designed technologies like internet data centers.

 Nature, Environment, Science, Technology Studio for the Arts (NEST)